 Once he came into his inheritance, Butler spent a good deal of time in London.
 In 1763 he married Bridget Stacey, but they were unhappy together and separated a few years later.
 In part, this was probably due to Butler’s recurring mental health problems.
 He left no legitimate children so the Ormond estate passed to his first cousin, Walter Butler of Garryrickin.

 Lady Iveagh & Her Family

-Lady Iveagh’s sister, Honora, married Patrick Sarsfield in 1689 when she was fifteen.
+Lady Iveagh’s sister, Honora, married Patrick Sarsfield in 1689 (when she was only fifteen).
 Sarsfield went on to be one of the most famous Jacobite commanders during the War of the Two Kings and was made Earl of Lucan by James II.
 After the Treaty of Limerick which ended the Williamite wars, the Sarsfields moved to France.
 In 1693, the Earl died of wounds incurred at the Battle of Landen, leaving behind his widow and an infant son.
-Honora married again in 1695, to James Fitzjames, Duke of Berwick, the illegitimate son of James II.
+Honora remarried in 1695, to James Fitzjames, the Duke of Berwick and an illegitimate son of King James II.
 She died in 1698.
 Honora’s family maintained links with Kilcash.

 Archbishop Christopher Butler